Skip to main content

 Is there anyone who should not work with you?

 Yes.
-If your goal for the college process is to get into “the best” college, which is usually defined as the most famous, prestigious, or highly ranked, I am not your guide.
-If you are looking for a secret formula for getting into the college everyone says is the best, I am not your guide.
-If you have a clear agenda for your child’s college process and outcome, and just want someone to implement it for you, I am not your guide.
-If you are completely focused on the final destination of the college process and will not be comfortable with the unpredictable magic of your child’s unfolding journey, I am not your guide.
+If your goal for the college process is to get into “the best” college, which is usually defined as the most famous, prestigious, or highly ranked, we are not your guides.
+If you are looking for a secret formula for getting into the college everyone says is the best, we are not your guides.
+If you have a clear agenda for your child’s college process and outcome and just want someone to implement it for you, we are not your guides.
+If you are completely focused on the final destination of the college process and are not comfortable with the unpredictable magic of your child’s unfolding journey, we are not your guides.